ignaciotb/bathymetric_slam/README.md

 ### Available apps
 There are two applications avalible under the `bin` folder.
+If you compile the apps with the macro "INTERACTIVE" = 1 [here](https://github.com/ignaciotb/bathymetric_slam/tree/master/src/apps/src), you'll have to hit "q" for every step to be executed.
+This will allow you to visualize the before/after of the GICP registration per submap and the global graph optimization.

 ##### SLAM with simulated data
 In order to test the framework with simulated data in the form of .pdc files, use the toy dataset `map_small` under `sim_data`.
 Specify the name of the output file with the graph in G2O format as a second argument.
 The current script optimizes the graph with Ceres, but with this file you can run your optimization in G2O if preferred.